Chart Color Schemes

 Cabramatta is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Cabramatta's population is estimated at around 21,369, reflecting an increase of 227 people since the 2021 Census.
-The ABS ERP estimate for the suburb was 21,142 in 2021.
-This change is inferred from AreaSearch's estimation of a resident population of 21,353 following examination of the latest ERP data release by the ABS (June 2024), and an additional 22 validated new addresses since the Census date.
-This equates to a density ratio of 4,223 persons per square kilometer, placing Cabramatta in the top 10% of national locations assessed by AreaSearch.
-Overseas migration was primarily responsible for population growth in recent periods.
+The population of the Cabramatta statistical area (Lv2) is estimated to be around 21,525 as of November 2025.
+This reflects an increase of 383 people since the 2021 Census, which reported a population of 21,142 people.
+The change is inferred from the resident population of 21,432 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,254 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Cabramatta is expected to increase by approximately 2,120 persons, reflecting a total increase of around 10.1% over the 17-year period.
+By 2041, the Cabramatta (SA2) is expected to increase by 2,118 persons, reflecting an increase of 9.3% in total over the 17-year period.

 Frequently Asked Questions - Population